emregecer/restaurant-locator/README.md

 # restaurant-locator

-A Spring Boot application to locate restaurants
+A Spring Boot application to locate nearby restaurants

 ## Getting Started
 During the application startup, locations.json is loaded from the classpath into an in-memory repository.